Sponsoring website: Emergency Boot CD

 echo.

-echo Did not find secinspect.exe in this folder, you
+echo Did not find secinspect.exe in this folder, but

-echo must place secinspect.exe in the same folder as
+echo either.
+You must place secinspect.exe in the

 echo.